ZYXI INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces that Zynex, Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit

-NEW YORK, April 18, 2025 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Zynex, Inc. (“Zynex” or “the Company”) (NASDAQ: ZYXI) and certain of its officers.
+NEW YORK, April 25, 2025 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Zynex, Inc. (“Zynex” or “the Company”) (NASDAQ: ZYXI) and certain of its officers.

 Class Definition